Cat5TV/cat5tv-miners/README.md

 All you have to do is install one of these miners to support the Category5 TV Network!
 Each miner is pre-configured to mine cryptocurrency into the appropriate Category5 wallet.

-### monero-cpu.sh
+### Monero CPU Mining

-This miner uses the system's CPU instead of the GPU, making it ideal for Raspberry Pi or other GPU poor systems.
+This miner uses the system's CPU instead of the GPU, making it ideal for systems that lack a powerful GPU.
 Requires a Debian-based distro.

 **Currency:** Monero